Influence of Caste System in Clothing – Ancient India

 ARYA-DRAVIDA CULTURAL FUSION

-Ancient Thamizh classical work Sangam literature (which also included several women poets like Avvaiyar, Mudatamakkanniar, Kaakkaippaadiniyaar, Naachchellayaar, Naagaiyaar, Nanmullaiyaar, Ponmudiyaar, Ilaveyiniyaar and Nappasaliyaar,) was compiled between 400 BCE until 300 CE under the patronage of early Pandya, Chola and Chera kingdoms.
-Sangam texts, primarily secular in nature account details of early Dravidian religion which is non-Vedic in origin.
-Ancient Dravidians didn’t follow the Brahminical four-fold caste system.
 The earliest reference of Paraiyar, drummers classified as Adi Dravida (Dalits) in modern India, occurs in a poem by the Sangam poet Mangudi Kilar in 2nd century CE, however any branding of social hierarchy to the profession itself does not occur until the reign of Rajaraja Chola in 1100 CE.
+Purananuru, a Sangam work states that one’s social status in Tamil society was not inherited but based on its merit.

 DARK AGES OF DRAVIDAN HISTORY (300 CE – 700 CE)

-The Kalabharas invade and displace the three Tamil kingdoms by 300 CE – described as Dark Age in Thamizh literature.
-Though Kalabharas conquer South India as Jains, they later preach Shaivism and Vaishnavism, possibly influenced by Puranic religion of late Gupta period.
-Kalabhara kings patronage Murugan who is now referred as Skandha and King Achyutavikranta, a Vaishnava becomes Tirumal devotee and Tirumal is merged with Vishnu, Amman with Parvati and Wanji-Ko with Indra in this period.
+The Kalabhras invade and displace the three Tamil kingdoms by 300 CE – described as Dark Age in Thamizh literature.
+Though Kalabhras conquer South India as Jains, they later preach Shaivism and Vaishnavism, possibly influenced by popularity of Puranic religion of late Gupta period.
+In this period, Brahmins were gifted Dravidian lands as royal grants, and they amass immense wealth and social power.
+They gain the status of custodians of Dravidian temples – thereby significantly merging Dravidian cultural works with Vedic myths.
+Kalabhra kings patronage Murugan who is now referred as Skandha and King Achyutavikranta, a Vaishnava becomes Tirumal devotee and Tirumal is merged with Vishnu, Amman with Parvati and Wanji-Ko with Indra in this period.
 Kalabhra coins dating towards the 600 CE employ both Prakrit and Thamizh in their inscriptions.
 This period represents the most significant religious fusion between ancient Dravidians and Indo-Aryans.
-However, this synthesis of religion is also widely criticised on grounds of Dravidian gods being hijacked or appropriated into Puranic and Vedic gods, and modification of Dravidian cultural history and knowledge.
-The rule of Kalabharas is ended by counter-invasions by Pallava, Pandya and Chola kings.
-Pallava king Mahendra Varman, a Buddhist, preaches Puranic Hinduism in the influence of Saivite saints.
-Thereafter, the Pallavas used Dravidian architecture to build some of the most important Hindu temples and academies of South India.
-Shaivism, Shakthism and Vaishnavism emerge as the major religions of South India by the end of Kalabhara rule.
+However, this synthesis of religion is also widely criticised on grounds of Dravidian gods being hijacked or appropriated into Puranic and Vedic gods, and modification of Dravidian cultural knowledge and history.

 While the length of antariya seems to grow longer and take form of sari like drape in other parts of India in this period, people living in hot and humid Dravidian lands continued to wear short and minimal clothing.
 The panels from group of monuments at Mahabalipuram from the 7th-8th century Pallava empire depict people in short antariya or loin cloth tied with a kayabandh, uttariya, elaborate headgears, jatta hair, and jewellery including bangles, amulets and necklaces.